laulauasia/warmwishesflorist/wp-content/plugins/fast-velocity-minify/readme.txt

 *	Purge all caches on a network site: `wp --url=blog.example.com fvm purge`
 *	Purge all caches on the entire network (linux): `wp site list --field=url | xargs -n1 -I % wp --url=% fvm purge`

-= How to add your own critical path ? =
+= How to customize the cache path ? =
-You can create a style tag, with an ID equal to "critical-path" ex: `<style id="critical-path"> your code </style>` anywhere on the header and FVM will move it to before the CSS merged files.
+You need a public directory to store and serve minified cache files.
+If you need to customize the path and url, you need to edit your `wp-config.php` and add both `define('FVM_DIR', '/path/to/example.com/your/public/directory');` and `define('FVM_URL', 'https://example.com/your/public/directory');` .

 == Installation ==